nixworks/public/news/2006/03/3/index.md

 ##### United States House of Representatives
 ### [ Former U.S. Representative Randy "Duke" Cunningham of California, a Republican, is sentenced to eight years and four months in federal prison after pleading guilty to accepting at least $2.4 million in bribes.
 It is the longest prison term that any former member of Congress has ever been sentenced to. ](/news/2006/03/3/former-u-s-representative-randy-duke-cunningham-of-california-a-republican-is-sentenced-to-eight-years-and-four-months-in-federal-pris.md)
-_Context: Republican, California, Randy "Duke" Cunningham, United States House of Representatives_
+_Context: United States House of Representatives, California, Republican, Randy "Duke" Cunningham_

 ##### Labour Party
 ### [ British Labour Party MPs close to Gordon Brown call for Culture Secretary Tessa Jowell to resign over her husband, David Mills' alleged acceptance of money from Silvio Berlusconi. ](/news/2006/03/3/british-labour-party-mps-close-to-gordon-brown-call-for-culture-secretary-tessa-jowell-to-resign-over-her-husband-david-mills-alleged-acc.md)
-_Context: Gordon Brown, Labour Party, MP, Tessa Jowell, David Mills, Silvio Berlusconi_
+_Context: Labour Party, MP, Tessa Jowell, Gordon Brown, David Mills, Silvio Berlusconi_

 ##### 2006 Chinese People's Political Consultative Conference
 ### [ The 2006 Chinese People's Political Consultative Conference opens in Beijing. ](/news/2006/03/3/the-2006-chinese-people-s-political-consultative-conference-opens-in-beijing.md)